Cause established by the Congregation (of Saints) November 29, 2002. Vice postulator: Fr. Jiri Sedlacek. Proposer: Fr Fokcinski Hieronim, S.I.

 Decides on impulse for the Salesians

 On completing his Higher Secondary studies in Austrian Slesia, Stuchly was on his way to Velehrad in Moravia to join the Society of Jesus.
-But in the train he met a priest who was well known and he spoke to him about Don Bosco and the Salesians.
+But on the train, he met a priest who was well known and he spoke to him about Don Bosco and the Salesians.

 "Your mission is in the North!"